CogAHealth - Cognitive Authorities in Everyday Health Information Environments of Young People

 The starting points of the study are multiliteracy and new literacies, both of which are skills that are needed in modern, interactive information environments.
 You cannot always know what to believe and who to trust in the ever-changing flood of information in the modern world.
 Adolescents may feel that they are like a chameleon, because they must change their colour due to the impact of information from various sources.

-The project will be implemented in collaboration by the University of Oulu’s Information Studies and Communication Unit in the Faculty of Humanities and researchers from the Faculty of Education in 2016–2020.
+The project will be implemented in collaboration by the University of Oulu’s Information Studies in the Faculty of Humanities and researchers from the Faculty of Education in 2016–2020.

 Here, you can learn how the project works, how the research is conducted and what kind of findings will be obtained.